Blue Prism Takes Intelligent Automation to the Next Level

 LONDON and AUSTIN, Texas, Sept.
 9, 2019 /PRNewswire/ -- Designed to put the power of intelligent automation into the hands of more users, Blue Prism (AIM: PRSM) today announced the availability of its latest connected-RPA offering (Enterprise V6.6).
 This latest release of Blue Prism's Digital Workforce enables C-suite executives to automate more strategically and at scale, helping organizations respond, collaborate, share innovations and deploy new services.

 Blue Prism's DX works like an "app store" for intelligent automation, comprising of hundreds of applications accessible to customers, resellers and technology partners, available for quick download.
-Companies like ABBYY, Appian, Google and others have collaborated with Blue Prism to collectively post hundreds of assets, allowing partners to bring their capabilities to numerous industries via the DX.
-The DX currently offers more than 150 Google APIs, so users can add intelligent automation capabilities to their digital workers on the fly.
+Companies like ABBYY, Appian, Google and others have collectively posted hundreds of assets through a self-service onboarding, allowing partners to bring their capabilities to Blue Prism customers across numerous industries via the DX.
+The DX currently offers more than 150 Google APIs so users can add intelligent automation capabilities to their digital workers on the fly.

 "For RPA to reach its full potential, simplifying how this technology is delivered, consumed and integrated with existing enterprise systems and standards must be front and center," says Maureen Fleming, Program Vice President, Intelligent Process Automation at IDC.
 "This extends to supporting secure RPA cloud services and making it simple for end users to experiment, deploy and scale their automation projects."